 Often patients feel as if they won’t make it through until the end.
 The cravings are high and the discomfort is hard to manage.
 Medication does alleviate these symptoms.
 And treatment professionals understand, some of them personally, the difficulty and will help you get through this.

 JourneyPure is one of the leading treatment providers of the Southeast.
 We have residential inpatient facilities in Kentucky, Tennessee, and Florida with outpatient clinics all over the southeast.
 We take great pride in our ability to meet every patient’s needs and provide them with the personalized and individual care that they need.
 We provide one-on-one therapy, intensive group support therapy, and a dignified approach to aftercare so that our alumni can return to their lives happily and without anxiety.

-Ready for treatment at JourneyPure Bowling Green?
-Your journey begins with the admissions team at 270-781-3387.
+Ready for opiate treatment at JourneyPure Bowling Green?
+Your journey begins with the admissions team.
 Call today to find the program right for your specific needs.
 Your treatment and continuing care is our top priority.

 Chris Clancy is the in-house Content Manager for JourneyPure’s Digital Marketing team, where he gets to explore a wide variety of substance abuse- and mental health-related topics.
 He has more than 20 years’ experience as a journalist and researcher, with strong working knowledge of hospital systems, health insurance, content strategy, and public relations.
 He lives in Nashville with his wife and two kids.